 Aside from research, I teach general physics, climate science, planetary science (undergraduate and master studies).
 I also develop software tools, which includes the online interface for the Mars Climate Database, and planetoplot, a Python-based tool to explore and plot data in netCDF files.

-- In 2009/2010, I was a post-doc at the Department of Physics and Astronomy, The Open University, United Kingdom with Stephen R. Lewis.
-In spring 2010, I visited Instituto de Astrofisica de Andalucia, Granada, Spain during two months on a grant from Junta de Andalucia.
+- In 2009/2010, I was a post-doc at the The Open University, United Kingdom with Stephen R. Lewis.
+In spring 2010, I visited Instituto de Astrofisica de Andalucia, Spain during three months.

-- In 2008, I completed the PhD degree from Université Pierre et Marie Curie in Atmospheric Physics under the supervision of François Forget at LMD, France.
-I received the 2009 award "Best Thesis in Earth, Planetary and Space Sciences" from Fondation EADS.
+- In 2008, I completed the PhD degree from Université Pierre et Marie Curie in Planetary Science, with François Forget as an advisor.
+I received the 2009 "Best Thesis in Earth, Planetary and Space Sciences" award from Fondation EADS.

 - In 2005, I obtained a MSc degree from UPMC in climate science, atmospheric physics and remote sensing.
 I also hold a degree from Ecole Polytechnique (X2000) and Ecole Nationale des Ponts et Chaussées.
 While I was at Ecole Polytechnique in 2003, I was hired as a three-month research intern at NASA Ames Research Center